mondoohq/docs/docs/mql/mql-write.md

 ## Basic structure

-MQL is a type-safe, compiled language that is inspired by marrying GraphQL with a lightweight scripting.
+MQL is a type-safe, compiled language that is inspired by marrying GraphQL with lightweight scripting.

 - It has base types like string, number, boolean, array, map, and resource.
 Types are explaind in the [types](#types) section below.
 - It is compiled to make sure your code is going to work at runtime.
 Often you don't even realize it uses compiled code because it can execute MQL on the fly.